EHRI for Collection Holding Institutions: Integrate Your Data in the EHRI Portal

 If your institution has difficulties to export collection descriptions and other data in an automated way, you can always opt for manual integration.
 This mode of data integration is simple, but depending on the amount of relevant collections you have, may be labour intensive, as you will have to manually input information about your institutions and collections via a web administrative interface.
 The tutorial for manual integration can be found here.
 If you plan on using access points, you have the EHRI Thesaurus at your disposal here.

-If you want to integrate your data manually, you need to inform EHRI by contacting firstname.lastname@example.org.
-Charlotte will then provide you with access to the Portal’s administrative interface, and will also be able to answer any questions you may have
+If you would like to integrate your data manually, you can inform EHRI by contacting email@example.com.
+We will then provide you with access to the Portal’s administrative interface, and will also be able to answer any questions you may have

 The automated integration of collection descriptions and other data has the advantage that it permits to make a sustainable connection between your institution and the EHRI portal.
 This means that when collection descriptions at your institution’s information system are updated, the descriptions shown in the EHRI portal will be automatically updated too.
 Of course, this is never done without your permission.
 The importance of sharing data in a sustainable way is the subject of an EHRI publication where you can find in detail all the advantages that it can have for your institution.